-Another step that’s optional is a fragrance mist.
+Another optional step is a fragrance mist.
 I usually choose a fragrance that’s similar to the scents I used in the shower.
 I prefer fragrance mists because they’re less concentrated than perfumes and aren’t overpowering.

 If you want your scent to last longer, make sure that you spray it toward your pulse points.
 These spots emit heat, therefore, they’ll help your fragrance release into the air.

-Examples of pulse points: Behind your ear, your wrists, base of throat, and inner elbow.
+Examples of pulse points: Behind your ear, your wrists, base of the throat, and inner elbow.